Skip to content

 Attaching an ISO

-2. From the main OpenCloud menu, choose Compute > Instances.
-Click on the name of the Instance that needs an ISO mounted to go into the Instance details.
+2. Click on the name of the Instance that needs an ISO mounted to go into the Instance details.

 3. At the top right, click on the Attach ISO button.